Filed under:

 …and so on.

 You know their stories already.
 You keep telling yourself it’s different.
-They were born at the right time and place.
-In their time, the world was lacking.
-And they filled it.
+They were born in the right place and at the right time.
+When they were around, the world was lacking.
+They filled it.
 It’s 2023, all the good things are done and taken, and there is no place for newcomers.

-You can’t be rich by making a search engine.
+You can’t be rich by making a search engine now.
 You can’t make a social networking site.
-You can’t make an operating system now.
-You can’t even make a simple app, because there will already exist something better than what you could make.
-Something that emerged lately and ruled and succeeded is only because of pure luck.
+You can’t make an operating system.
+You can’t even make a simple app (let’s say a calculator app), because there will already exist something better than what you could make.
+Something that emerged lately and succeeded is only because of pure luck.
 There were probably equally deserving thousands that never saw the light.
 I am sure there were thousands of competitors for the TikTok app that were equally deserving and promising.

 a woman sleeping